Museums in Dubai – Ranked from 10 to 1

 3. Etihad Museum

-This is about the more recent past of the country.
+This is about the country’s more recent past.
 The Etihad Museum is an icon of modern architecture.
-Rather than portraying things from the ancient past, the Etihad museum focuses on the period after the oil boom.
-Especially between 1968 and 1974 and the formation of the United Arab Emirates.
-The meaning of the Arabic word ‘Etihad’ means ‘Union.’
+Rather than portraying things from the ancient past, the Etihad Museum focuses on the period after the oil boom, especially between 1968 and 1974 and the formation of the United Arab Emirates.
+The Arabic word ‘Etihad’ means ‘Union.’

 Our recommendation: This is a place of great importance in the history of the modern UAE.
 This museum is different from every other museum in style and content.